BrightspaceUI/core/components/filter/README.md

 ## Dimension Set Value: Date-Time Range

 This component is built to be used alongside the [d2l-filter-dimension-set](#d2l-filter-dimension-set) component.
-It will give you a selectable filter value based which expands to allow the user to select a date range using either the `d2l-input-date-time-range` or `d2l-input-date-range` component (depending on the `type` of the component).
+It will give you a selectable filter value which expands to allow the user to select a date range using either the `d2l-input-date-time-range` or `d2l-input-date-range` component (depending on the `type` of the component).
 Selection triggers the `d2l-filter-change` event, with `start-value` and `end-value` (in UTC) being included in the changes for the `selected` item.

 <!-- docs: demo code properties name:d2l-filter-dimension-set-date-time-range-value align:start autoOpen:true autoSize:false size:large -->
 ```html